May 6, 2025

 Demonstrate Dartmouth-Specific Skills

 Aside from the distance you’ve traveled and your curiosity for discovery, there are specific traits that Dartmouth looks for in its applicants.
-To be a successful applicant, you should demonstrate each of the following traits in multiple ways:
+To be a successful applicant, you should demonstrate each of the following characteristics in multiple ways:

 • Intellectual curiosity